Rachelllk97/ShipIt-DotNetCore/README.md

 ## Setup Instructions
 Open the project in VSCode.
 VSCode should automatically set up and install everything you'll need apart from the database connection!
+Run 'dotnet restore' to locate the .csproj file in the current directory and restore all necessary dependencies and tools specified in those files.

 ### Setting up the Database.
 Create 2 new postgres databases - one for the main program and one for our test database.